 4. Vines Growing Outward Instead of Climbing

-Solution: Regularly guide the vines towards the support and secure them loosely with ties to encourage upward growth.
+Solution: Regularly guide the vines towards the support and fix them to it with ties so it grows up that support.

 Uncommon Ideas to Elevate Your Pothos Climbing Game